-Thus, an advantage of using problem frames in requirements engineering is that problems are mapped to well-known problem classes that are practically relevant.
+Thus, an advantage of using problem frames in requirements engineering is that problems are mapped to wellknown problem classes that are practically relevant.
 Moreover, when using problem frames, one can even hope for more than just a full comprehension of the problem at hand.
-Since problems fitting to a problem frame share common properties, their solutions will share common properties, too [CHH05].
+Since the problems fitting to a problem frame share common properties, their solutions will share common properties, too [CHH05].
 Thus, problem frames provide pattern-based support not only for problem comprehension, but also for problem solving.
 Jackson defines five basic problem frames (named required behaviour, commanded behaviour, information display, simple workpieces, and transformation), as well as some variant frames (e.g., commanded information).
-These frames are distinguished in the number and characteristics of the involved problem domains, which are our objects of investigation in the following.
+These frames are distinguished in the number and characteristics of the involved problem domains.

 Jackson does not claim that his frames are complete in the sense that each software development problem can be reduced in such a way that all derived subproblems fit to one of his problem frames.